darena67/rvtaxgroup/content/blog/how-to-calculate-california-cannabis-excise-tax.md

 ![revenue and taxation code section 6102 definition of gross receipts for excise tax calculation](../assets/revenue.png "revenue and taxation code section 6102")

-In my opinion, the Excise tax calculation for related parties is the following:
+In my opinion, the Excise tax formula for related parties is the following:

 **(retail price +delivery+safety fees-promotions) * 15%**